Learning Physics at Future $e^-e^+$ Colliders with Machine: Application: Higgs Decay Width ( )

 It is noteworthy that these discussions never mean that better detector resolutions do not help much in improving the precision of measuring $\Gamma_h$.
-Recall, the detector granularity determines the highest multipoles of the FW moments which can be effectively applied in building J2 and J3 classifiers, and the largest pixels which can be legally used for constructing E1 and E2 ones.
-Also, the classifiers should be trained using the data reprocessed at the new resolution benchmark.
+Recall, the detector granularity determines the highest multipoles of the FW moments which can be effectively applied to building J2 and J3 classifiers, and the largest pixels which can be legally used for constructing E1 and E2 ones.
+Also, the classifiers should be trained using the data processed at the new resolution benchmark.
 But, exploring this is beyond the scope of this study.

-Despite these tests, one uncertainty arising from the modeling of parton hadronization could impact the performance of the constructed classifiers (especially E1 and E2).
-It is known that the shower evolution is not simulated well in the cases such as gluon splitting to heavy flavors, fragmentation functions as $z\to 1$, etc. But, similar to J1, J2 and J3, which rely on infrared- and collinear-safe quantities, E1 and E2 classifiers are based on the images which by definition are infrared- and collinear-safe also.
-The finite resolution and particle identity irrelevance of these event images grant them some level of immunity to hadronization details.
-Additionally, the impact of this uncertainty for the image-based classifiers have been studied in the context of jet classification~\cite{Komiske:2016rsd,deOliveira:2015xxd}, by comparing the classifier performance with the data simulated by different event generators (Pythia, Herwig, Sherpa).
-One conclusion is that the light-quarks jets are less subject to this uncertainty compared with gluon jets~\cite{Komiske:2016rsd}.
-This might be also a sign of small impact of this uncertainty for the $\Gamma_h$ analysis, where only quark jets are relevant.
+Despite these tests, the uncertainty arising from the modeling of parton hadronization could impact the performance of the constructed classifiers (especially E1 and E2).
+It is known that the shower evolution is not simulated well in some cases such as gluon splitting to heavy flavors, fragmentation functions as $z\to 1$, etc. But, similar to J1, J2 and J3, which rely on infrared- and collinear-safe observables, E1 and E2 classifiers are based on the images which by definition are infrared- and collinear-safe.
+The finite resolution and particle-identity irrelevance of these event images grant them some level of immunity to hadronization details.
+Additionally, the impact of this uncertainty for the image-based classifiers have been studied in the context of jet classification~\cite{Komiske:2016rsd,deOliveira:2015xxd}, by analyzing the classifier performance with the data simulated by different event generators (Pythia, Herwig, Sherpa).
+One observation is that the light-quarks jets are less subject to this uncertainty compared with the gluon jets~\cite{Komiske:2016rsd}.
+This might be a sign of small impact of this uncertainty for the $\Gamma_h$ analysis, where mainly the quark jets are relevant.
 At last, we would bring it to the attention that the plenty of clean hadronic events produced at future $e^-e^+$ colliders may allow precisely matching data and simulation, and hence yield a suppression to this uncertainty.